petru-braha/VDS-library/wiki.md

 3. why maxheap does not inherit array? no matching methods

-4. about node_tree class - i had multiple approaches
-- preprocessing
-- the number of child nodes in template
-	- this strategy was automatically implying that children had to have the same number of children as their parent (no more/less)
-	- one solution was to define children as "node<T>*" and not "node_tree<T, nr_children>": by some verifications i realised this method was not reliable
-- the number of child nodes non-existent, just in the constructor
-- the number of child nodes as a data member (x)
-- there is a lot more to talk about here !!!!!!!!!!!!!!!!

 5. iterator class defined inside of the class that uses it
 - no definitions of methods are allowed in header files for final types